Sambo Australia Inc

 The FIAS website has up to date information about what is happening around the world in sambo;

-Sambo is divided into two sporting disciplines; the older style of borba sambo (or sambo wrestling) and the newer system of combat sambo, which combines punching, kicking and grappling, similar to modern MMA.
-Because of its history, borba sambo looks like a fusion between freestyle wrestling and judo.
-Jackets known as kurtka are worn by competitors which assist in the powerful throws just like judo but they also wear unitard tights, boots & compete on wrestling mats with circles rather than the judo/jujitsu squared tatami.
+Sambo is divided into two sporting disciplines; the older style of Sport Sambo (A.K.A as borba sambo or sambo wrestling) and the newer system of Combat Sambo, which combines punching, kicking and grappling, similar to modern MMA.
+Because of its history, Sport Sambo looks like a fusion between Freestyle wrestling and Judo.
+Jackets known as kurtka are worn by competitors which assist in the powerful throws just like judo but they also wear shorts, boots and compete on wrestling mats with circles rather than the judo/jujitsu squared tatami.
 Submission holds are limited to the limbs of opponents as it is taught in military philosophy that breaking an enemy combatants arm or leg not only disabled one soldier but the other who must carry his comrade from the battle field.
-Chokes were therefore traditionally not part of the sport but sambo has the most advanced leg locks of any martial art.
-In tournaments points are awarded for throws, takedowns, holddowns and mat dominance as well as submission finishes.
+Chokes were therefore traditionally not part of the sport but Sport Sambo has the most advanced leg locks of any martial art.
+In tournaments, points are awarded for throws, takedowns, holddowns and mat dominance as well as submission finishes.

-In combat sambo competitors wear padded helmets similar to boxing headgear, shin guards and grappling gloves in addition to the kurtka.
+Combat Sambo has competitors wearing padded helmets similar to boxing headgear, shin guards and grappling gloves in addition to the kurtka.
 Submission comes from kicking, punching or grappling submission, this time with the inclusion of chokes.
-This style has been made world famous by the successes of the professional fighter Fedor Emelianenko who credits combat sambo as the most complete style of amateur combat training to prepare athletes for professional MMA fights.
+This style has been made world famous by the successes of the professional fighter Fedor Emelianenko who credits Combat Sambo as the most complete style of amateur combat training to prepare athletes for professional MMA fights.
 The former president and current prime minister of the Russian Federation Vladimir Putin is a big supporter of sambo, (he is actually honourary president of FIAS) holding a Master of Sports degree in both it and judo, ensuring continued state support for the activity.
 In 1995 the World Academy of Sambo was built in the town of Kstovo along the Volga River in Nizhny Novgorod Oblast as the headquarters for international sambo.

 Sambo Australia Inc

 There were several attempts to promote sambo tournaments in Australia, beginning as early as the 1970s, but for various reasons they all failed and few left a lasting legacy.
-Imran Szabo established his Sombo Wrestling Academy in Perth WA in 2006 but until recently was isolated from any other samboists in Australia.
-In 2008 Demitri Korzh of the New Zealand Sambo Federation, which had been operating for several years prior, made contact with martial arts organisations in Australia with the idea of creating a new national and continental body for the sport in this region.
+Eugene Vlasov was running classes in Western Sydney in the 1990s and Imran Szabo established his Sombo Wrestling Academy in Perth WA in 2006 but until recently he was isolated from any other samboists in Australia.
 Sambo Australia Inc was formed in 2010 to help develop sporting forms of sambo across Australia but consisting only of a small group of enthusiasts, struggled in its formative year.